Concept Summary

 • Ensures required system components exist.

-• If versioning is enabled, creates a new _vN/ from _next/.
+• If versioning is enabled, creates a new snapshot folder (format YYYY-MM-DD_HHMM_SS_vN/) from _working/.

 • Updates meta/provenance; regenerates resource pages.